pyepics/pyepics/doc/advanced.rst

 object automatically use connection and event callbacks.
 Normally, these are advantages, as you don't need to explicitly deal with them.
-But, internally, they do pause for network responses using :meth:`ca.pend_event` and :meth:`ca.pend_io`, and these pauses can add up.
-Second, the :meth:`ca.get` also pauses for network response, so that the returned value actually containes the latest data right away.
+But, internally, they do pause for network responses using :meth:`ca.pend_event` and these pauses can add up.
+Second, the :meth:`ca.get` also pauses for network response, so that the returned value actually containes the latest data right away, as discussed in the previous section.

 The remedies are to
    1. not use connection or event callbacks.
-   2. not explicitly pause for values to be returned for each :meth:`get`.
+   2. not explicitly wait for values to be returned for each :meth:`get`.

 A more complicated but faster approach relies on a carefully-tuned use of the CA library, and would be the following::